 Read real scenarios below on life insurance cases.

-CASE: Single and working
+Case Study 1 - Single and working

 What if Bob doesn’t have insurance?

 Bob has a car accident and is hospitalised for one month.
 He then faces a long and painful rehabilitation process of 12 months to try to regain the use of one of his arms.
 Even with private health insurance there are medical bills to be paid particularly for physiotherapy and rehabilitation sessions.
 Bob has no income for 13 months but must continue to pay his lease costs of $20,000 per annum.
 What little money Bob receives in disability payments from the government won’t cover his rental costs.
 Bob has to move back home and borrow money from his parents.
 If he doesn’t recover the use of his arm Bob will never be able to work as a carpenter again and will have to retrain into a potentially lower paid job.

 What Insurances could Bob have taken out?

 Bob could have taken out income protection for 75% of his net income of $50,000 which would provide him with a monthly benefit of $3,125.